 During the entire eight hours there will be…

 The Amateur Radio Service, founded decades ago, is the original “social medium!”
-Ten of thousands of licensed hams—including high schoolers, college kids, parents and grandparents—communicate day after day from coast to coast.
+Half-a-million licensed hams—including high schoolers, college kids, parents and grandparents—communicate day after day from coast to coast.

 What can people do in the Amateur Radio Service?